Install and use the HubSpot VS Code extension

 remote-file-system-upload

-• Enter the destination path where the file or folder will live in HubSpot, including file extensions (e.g. /my-theme/images/examplefile.jpg).
+• Enter the destination path where the file or folder will live in HubSpot, including any file extensions (e.g. /my-theme/images/examplefile.jpg).
 You can nest files within another folder by including those folders in the path.

 remote-file-system-path-enter